 Put-in-Bay Water Meeting

 When it came to financing options in the future, there was no definite information about what grants and funding opportunities might be available, but the money man on Klei’s team OEPA Water Meeting did explain how current funding works in relation to what the agency looks for when assessing new projects.
-When it came right down to deciding on whether or not an on island system or a water line to the mainland was the best, the engineers from the OEPA and Ottawa County had concerns about providing Put-in-Bay water from the mainland but did not rule it out.
+When it came to deciding whether an on island system or a water line to the mainland was the best, the engineers from the OEPA and Ottawa County had concerns about providing Put-in-Bay water from the continent but did not rule it out.
 The EPA promotes connecting to regional water systems but does not decide which option is best for a community.

 Up to The Village Council To Determine What Will Happen With Put-in-Bay Water

 It is basically up to the Village of Put-in-Bay Ohio to decide which option it wants to pursue and submit a proposal to the OEPA.
 The OEPA would then have to approve any bid.
 Needless to say, there are pros and cons to running an island water plant or installing a line to the mainland.
 An aging water plant makes it essential that officials at least look at both options, primarily when operating a small plant with many of the same fixed costs and regulatory obligations that a large plant incurs.

 Further adding to the strain on the plant are significant events such as the Bash On The Bay 2020.
 Proponents of installing a Put-in-Bay water line to the mainland show initial, cost-saving projections in the tens of millions of dollars over the life of a line.
 It was suggested that an outline of the issues, requirements, and questions be put together for both options so that Village officials could review everything involved in making their choice.